krupkat/xpano/README.md

 Tool for stitching photos with focus on simplicity and ease of use.

-After you import your images in the app you can select from a list of autodetected panoramas to check their preview and then run export to save the full resolution result.
+After you import your images, the app autodetects groups of images to stitch into panoramas.
+You can then check the panorama previews and run export to save the full resolution results.

 ## Built with